cdgrubbs/CMPLXSYS-530-Final/README.md

   * The enviroment will always be a 2D grid regardless of the phase that the enviorment is in
 * _List of environment-owned variables (e.g. resources, states, roughness)_
   * Phase: The phase that the enviroment currently is: Planning, Coding, and Debugging
-  * Has Agent: A double array of agent pointers about which agent (if any) is on each part of the grid of the enviroment
+  * Agents: A double array of agent pointers about which agent (if any) is on each part of the grid of the enviroment
   * Planning Style: The way that the agents communicate/Get information about the project during the planning phase
   * Coding Style: The way that the agents code during the coding phase
   * Number of bugs: The number of bugs the coders have accumulated
   * Time of Planning: The time that the agents spend in the planning phase
+  * Progress: Precentage of the program completed during coding phase
 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_
   * Phase Change: Changes to the next phase in the order of Planning -> Coding -> Debugging
   * Communicate: Depending on the Planning Style, agents change their understanding of the project during the planning phase